-10 Tips for Homeschooling Geology on a Budget
+Homeschool Geology on a Budget – 10 Tips

 New day, new school year, resolutions, planning.
 Oh, yes, planning.
 To be sure, our kids have been out of the home for a while now.
-But I do remember that wonderful turn of the year; a time for planning for the spring.
+But I do remember that wonderful turn of the year; a time for planning in the spring.
 Especially planning for our state home school convention was enjoyable.
 It was always a late winter or early spring affair.
 And it was a great time to get away and get refreshed.
 But I don’t think I was ever quite ready for making purchases.
 I was often hit with sticker shock as I contemplated what was going to work for us the next year.
 Can you relate?
-If so, here are some tips from a seasoned homeschooling parent for homeschooling on a budget for teaching Geology.
+If so, here are some tips from a seasoned homeschooling parent for how to homeschool geology on a budget.